The number one concern of every startup is – customer acquisition.

-As a startup, your ultimate goal is to have a breakthrough product, million and billion dollars of funding, breaking-the-internet kind of success.
-But you cannot achieve it all without having a strong customer base.
+Your ultimate goal is to have a breakthrough product, million and billion dollars of funding, breaking-the-internet kind of success as a startup.
+But you cannot achieve it all without having a solid customer base.

 So, how to go about getting your customer?
-It’s not impossible but it is definitely a taxing process.
+It’s not impossible, but it is an arduous process.

 Let’s face it – the competition is severe.
-You either cut through it or become relive the fate of Pluto (the forgotten planet).
+You either cut through it or become relieved of the fate of Pluto (the forgotten planet).

 The key is to create and stick to an agile growth plan.